 Kurt advises freshmen boys and joins students as they sing to residents of two local retirement homes.
 His deep passion for music continues in his own jazz piano playing and in his participation in the various ad hoc faculty singing groups that spring into being each year.
 Kurt and his wife, Alice, live in Lower School dormitory; their two sons are Thacher graduates.

-Mathematics; Athletic Director
+Mathematics Teacher and Athletic Director

 Plymouth State University - BS Plymouth State University - MEd